 Chris Rozek, Ph.D.

-Incoming Asst Prof at WashU in St. Louis
+Assistant Professor at Washington University in St. Louis

-A little about my research interests: my research utilizes laboratory and large-scale field experimental studies, as well as longitudinal designs, to better understand the factors which shape motivation and performance.
-I am particularly interested in how interpersonal relationships, social identity threat, and feelings of social belonging (or rejection) influence motivation.
+My research focuses on helping students manage their emotions in ways that facilitate their academic success and promote improved student well-being.
+I utilize laboratory and large-scale field experimental intervention studies, as well as longitudinal designs, to better understand the factors which shape motivation and performance.
+I am particularly interested in how interpersonal relationships, social identity threat, and feelings of social belonging (or rejection) influence student outcomes.
 I have conducted several randomized field trials in educational settings, which utilized interventions that were designed to promote a positive sense of identity safety and academic belonging for elementary, middle school, and high school, and college students.
 A major focus of this research has been harnessing psychological insights to increase equity in educational outcomes between students from more advantaged and disadvantaged backgrounds.